 Zipping Frame Practical Life Lesson

-- Have child bring frame to table.
+- Have the child bring the frame to the table.

-- Slowly pull zipper down
+- Slowly pull the zipper down

 - Carefully complete

-- Gently pull metal piece from channel.
+- Gently pull the metal piece from the channel.

 - “Channel.
 Separator.
 Tab.”

 - Hold the base firmly, take tab in other hand, and zip-up slowly.
 Exaggerate the slow movement, making sure the child sees the “teeth” engaging.

 #3 – Bow Tying Frame Lesson

 The child carries the frame to the table.
 Identify the frame: “Knot.
 Wood.
 Fabric.”

 - Use the 3-finger grip, grasp the ends of the tie and pull the ribbons out.